kelsaik/prompt-begone/README.md

 | ------- | ----------- |
 | !promptbegone | Toggles first-login prompt visibility.
 Enabling it will show the window for your next first-session login.
 Disabling it will always block the window from popping up.|

+***
+### Safety
+> [!IMPORTANT]
+> This module does not in any way craft packets or modify any packet data.
+All it does is wait for the first instance of the packet that controls the portal window (`S_RESPONSE_SERVER_ADMINTOOL_AWESOMIUM_URL`) and prevents it from being received by your client.\
+> To put it plainly, it is totally safe to use.

+Since this module should never require maintenance or updates to maintain functionality, I have chosen to not make this mod auto-update compatible (which prevents deploying code changes to the mod in the future).
+The mod you download from this repository will remain as-is forever.